UI customization guide

 -

-If you set both thresholds to 0, all new conversation requests will start as if the danger threshold had been crossed.
+If you set both thresholds to 0, all new conversation requests start as if the danger threshold had been crossed.

 -